There are many wildlife sanctuaries and national parks in Rajasthan and tourists must include Rajasthan National Park in their itinerary.

 Keoladeo National Park, Bharatpur

-Keoladeo National Park (Ghana Bird Sanctuary) is the largest bird sanctuary in India, located on National Highway 11 in Bharatpur district of Rajasthan state, India.
+Keoladeo National Park (Ghana Bird Sanctuary) is the largest bird sanctuary in India, located on National Highway 11 in the Bharatpur district of Rajasthan state, India.
 Keoladeo National Park was earlier known as Bharatpur Bird Sanctuary.

 It houses thousands of rare and extinct species of birds, such as storks from Siberia, which come here during the winter season.
 Here 230 species of birds have made their home in this national park of India.

-It has now become a major tourist destination and center, where ornithologists come in abundance in winter.
+It has now become a major tourist destination and centre, where ornithologists come in abundance in winter.
 It was declared a protected bird sanctuary in 1971 and later in 1975 it has also been declared a ‘World Heritage’

 Read More:- Keoladeo National Park, Bharatpur